-Abstract
+Abstract (70 words, at 80)

 Agricultural systems reflect complex institutional structures that have historically had, and continue to have, power imbalances embedded within them.
 The seven principles of data feminism were developed to aid data scientists in identifying, examining, and addressing power inequities related to data generation, interpretation, and distribution.
 Here we interpret the principles in the context of agricultural research within three overarching discourses: power, reciprocity, and framing.
 We present evidence that working within these frameworks concomitantly fosters creativity and leads to more transformative outcomes.